 It is essential to see a doctor to make the correct diagnosis for stubborn cases.

 In addition, referral to a physical therapist for exercise is beneficial.
 For example, calf raises on a step usually improve pain.
-Furthermore, a podiatrist can help with shoe selection and orthotics.
-However, we don’t know whether the more expensive casted orthotics are better than simple off-the-shelf orthotics.
+Furthermore, a podiatrist can assist with selecting the right shoes and recommending orthotics.
+However, we don’t know whether the more expensive custom-made orthotics are better than simple off-the-shelf orthotics.

 Shockwave therapy (ESWT) is effective for troublesome plantar fasciitis.
-We think shockwaves work by sending sound waves to the affected tissue, stimulating the body’s healing response.
-Generally, 3-5 sessions at weekly intervals are required.
-A recent study suggests radial and focussed shockwaves are equally effective.
-Also, combining shockwaves with exercise gives a better result.
+We believe shockwaves work by sending sound waves to the affected tissue, thereby stimulating the body’s natural healing response.
+Generally, 3-5 sessions are required at weekly intervals.
+A recent study suggests radial and focused shockwaves are equally effective.
+Additionally, combining shockwaves with exercise yields better results.

 In some cases, plantar fascia ultrasound injections are performed.
-For example, a study co-authored by Dr. Masci provides evidence that ultrasound-guided injections help plantar fasciitis.
+For example, a study co-authored by Dr. Masci provides evidence that ultrasound-guided injections are effective in treating plantar fasciitis.

 Pros and cons of a steroid injeciton for plantar fasciitis

-Studies on a cortisone injection reveal short-term pain relief of a few months.
-This relief can last for a few months and perhaps longer.
+Studies on cortisone injection for plantar fasciitis have revealed short-term pain relief that lasts for a few months.
+This relief can last longer than a few months on occasion.
 However, there are risks of steroid injection for plantar fasciitis, including skin thinning, fat atrophy, and plantar fascia rupture.
 These risks can be reduced by performing a plantar fascia ultrasound injection.
-We think ultrasound improves accuracy and effectiveness.
+We believe that ultrasound enhances accuracy and effectiveness.
 It also decreases the risk of accidental injection directly into the plantar fascia or the fat pad.

 PRP injection for plantar fasciitis

-Recent studies show that platelet-rich injections have a longer-lasting effect than cortisone.
-For example, a recent review comparing platelet-rich plasma with cortisone injections found that PRP injection was more effective at three months and a year.
-In addition, at least 15 studies have shown that PRP injections have better effects.
-Also, in severe cases of plantar fasciitis, PRP was better than cortisone and safer than surgery.
+Recent studies have shown that platelet-rich injections have a longer-lasting effect than cortisone injections.
+For example, a recent review comparing platelet-rich plasma with cortisone injections found that PRP injections were more effective at three months and one year.
+Additionally, at least 15 studies have demonstrated that PRP injections have more effective outcomes.
+Additionally, in severe cases of plantar fasciitis, PRP was found to be more effective than cortisone and safer than surgery.

-Whether you have cortisone or PRP injection for plantar fasciitis, you should perform plantar fascia ultrasound injections to improve accuracy and effectiveness.
+Whether you have cortisone or PRP injections for plantar fasciitis, consider performing plantar fascia ultrasound injections to enhance accuracy and effectiveness.

 Do plantar fasciitis injections hurt?

 Yes.
-We know that injections for plantar fasciitis hurt.
+We know that injections for plantar fasciitis can be painful.
 However, specific techniques reduce pain.
 First, performing a plantar fascia ultrasound injeciton improves accuracy and reduces pain overall.
 Second, performing an ankle nerve block relieves pain associated with a plantar fascia ultrasound injection.

 Dr. Masci performs a tibial nerve block inside the ankle to make the injection more comfortable.